-Lake Tutira is 200 ha in area and is stocked annually. it now holds Loch Leven browns and ‘r’ type rainbow trout.
+Hawkes Bay’s Lake Tutira is 200ha in total area and is stocked annually.
+It now holds Loch Leven brown trout and ‘r’ type rainbow trout.
 The adjoining Lake Waikopiro also holds fish.

 In the cooler months there is some very good shoreline fishing.
 In summer, the majority of fish are caught from a boat or float tube as fish tend to go deeper in the warmer months of the year.
 Fish are difficult to spot from the shore.